Timing and Structure

 Kernels over Structured Data (1L)

-Tree kernels, graph kernels, Fisher kernels.
-Relationship to RNNs.
+String kernels, graph kernels and Fisher kernels.

 Please refer to Form & conduct of the examinations.